Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Tests for the numerical scheme

 The accuracy of the dynamical evolution has been rigorously checked with the previous study by \citet{Dutta+2020} that applied to a single accreting protostar.
 Hence, switching off the gas rotation and feedback process in our current setup corresponds to the result of \citet{Dutta+2020}.
-The time evolution of both the distance and accretion rate for a single protostar is depicted in Fig. \ref{fig:acc}, in which, the parameters we initialised with are the following: $m_i=0.05 M_{\odot}$, $r_i=1 \ \mathrm{AU}$, $v_{r,i}=7 \ \mathrm{kms^{-1}}$ and $v_{\phi,i}=0.01 \ \mathrm{kms^{-1}}$
+The time evolution of the radial distance for a single protostar is depicted in Fig. \ref{fig:acc}, in which, the parameters we initialised with are the following: $m_i=0.03 M_{\odot}$, $r_i=50 \ \mathrm{AU}$, $v_{r,i}=7 \ \mathrm{kms^{-1}}$ and $v_{\phi,i}=0.01 \ \mathrm{kms^{-1}}$.